SpectraCollab/metadata_repo/README.md

 The webpage should automatically open on your default browser. **(Note, if it is your first time using Streamlit, you may be prompted to enter your email.
 You don't have to.
 Instead just leave the email field blank and press enter)**

-## Running the StreamLit Web App on Streamlit Community Cloud
+## Running the StreamLit Web App Hosted by Google Cloud Run
 ### Step 1: Navigate to the following link:

 [https://repository.spectra-collab.org/](https://repository.spectra-collab.org/)